-1. Any student who is in violation of the parking agreement and/or receives a citation for a parking violation may lose parking privileges.

-- 2. Students may not loiter in or around vehicles in the parking areas.
+- 1. Any student who is in violation of the parking agreement and/or receives a citation for a parking violation may lose parking privileges. - 2.
+Students may not loiter in or around vehicles in the parking areas.
 Students shall not occupy vehicles during class hours, between classes, or before or after school, except as they arrive and leave for the school day. - 3.
-Driving privileges may be revoked from any student who is known to be operating a vehicle in such a manner as to endanger his/her own safety or that of others. - 4.
-Parking violations may result in vehicle towing at the owner's expense. - 5.
+Once a student has arrived on campus and entered the building students MAY NOT return to their vehicle to retrieve forgotten items or any other reason besides approved dismissal. - 4.
+Driving privileges may be revoked from any student who is known to be operating a vehicle in such a manner as to endanger his/her own safety or that of others. - 5.
+Parking violations may result in vehicle towing at the owner's expense. - 6.
 Taking other students off campus without parental permission and administration approval

 School administration reserves the right to revoke parking privileges.

 Automobile Search Policy